bensmidt/flaresight/README.md

-## Overview
+# Overview
-### General
+## General

 All source code is located in `flaresight`.
 Sample usage of most of the source code can be found in the `sample_usage` directory.

-**Beware** that I've not kept the `sample_usage` up to date.
+**Beware** that I've not kept the `sample_usage` up to date for every module.
 Much of this code was ported in from a previous python project I was working on, so you may face knick knack import and dependency errors for many of the notebooks.
 However, only minor fixes should be required to use them.
 The source code is verified to work.

 You can ignore all source code directories except for `data` and `training`.
 These are the only directories particularly relevant to our project.
 The rest is just helper code for Google Cloud Platform (GCP) and file system manipulation.

-### Installation
+## Installation

 I use VSCode and I highly recommend you use it as well.
 It provides a significantly better notebook experience than Jupyter Notebooks (IMO).
 You can also use Colab if you really want to but it presents additional environment considerations and setup that I don't like dealing with.